-CIDB's new design guidelines are action plans for the implementation of some of the housing agenda
+CIDB's new design guidelines are action plans for the implementation of some of the housing agenda.
+However, research findings highlighted the need for personal satisfaction in the design where the community's participation should take place in decision making.

-These policies were set prior to Covid19, and the expectation of changes perhaps in action plans should take place.
+Most of these policies were set prior to Covid19, and the expectation of changes perhaps in action plans should take place to reflect the needs.